slab/quill/docs/guides/adding-quill-to-your-build-pipeline.md

 - Parchment source code - [`ts-loader`](https://www.npmjs.com/package/ts-loader), [`typescript`](https://www.npmjs.com/package/typescript)
 - SVG icons - [`html-loader`](https://www.npmjs.com/package/html-loader)

-You Webpack configuration file will also need to alias Quill and Parchment to point to their respective entry source files.
+Your Webpack configuration file will also need to alias Quill and Parchment to point to their respective entry source files.
 Without this, Webpack will use the pre-built files included in NPM, instead of building from source.

 ### Entry